Comparisons12 min read

 Who Should Choose ConvertKit?

-• You're a course creator or coach whose newsletter feeds the business rather than being the business itself.
+• You're a course creator or coach whose newsletter feeds the bigger business rather than being the business itself.

 Who Should Choose Beehiiv?